Skip to Content

-In this article, we will get deeper into the dry dog food vs. raw dog food discussion with the pros and cons of each type of dog food.
-By the end of this post, you will have the full picture and will be able to tell what works for you.
+In this article, we will discuss dry dog food vs. raw dog food.
+By the end of this post, you will have the full picture and can decide what works for you.

 One thing to mention is that when I’m talking about kibble, I’m referring to a good-quality brand that is complete and balanced per the AAFCO dog nutritional requirements.